Bio + artist statement + contact

 Artist statement:

-I am dedicated to the broad cultural transformation in thought and action that must take place during the climate emergency If we are to move towards a future of holistic planetary survival.
-This transformation includes an acknowledgment of human embeddedness in the natural systems of the Earth, and new kinships with nonhumans modeled on respect and care.
-My art explores interspecies methods to investigate ethics of ecologization and kinship with nonhuman lifeforms.
-The projects incorporate knowledges from ecology, cognitive ethology, critical animal studies, ecofeminism and indigenous methodologies, to create expanded human attention towards nonhuman creativity.
-I engage an ethics of respect in each encounter with other beings.
-I’m interested in the development of multi-species technologies to support noninvasive creative collaboration.
-So far, my collaborative art outcomes are in the forms of new media installations, sound art, immersive projects, performances and relational art.
+I am dedicated to the broad cultural transformation in thought and action that must take place to address the climate emergency and habitat degradations.
+This includes acknowledging human embeddedness in the natural systems of the Earth, and developing kinships with more-than-human life based on care and reciprocity.
+My art explores methods of reciprocity and ecologization.
+The projects incorporate knowledge from multispecies studies, ecology, critical animal studies, ecofeminism and indigenous methodologies.
+I practice respect in each encounter with other beings and explore multispecies technologies to support noninvasive more-than-human creativity.
+I work with forms of media, sound art, immersion, sound performance.

-I believe that change is best addressed in my local communities.
-With this in mind, I investigate creativity with nonhuman life close to my home with the intention to generate deep knowledge with the land and multispecies communities.
-This work involves taking action against unsustainable practices such as pipelines and other fossil fuel projects, over-logging and habitat destruction.
+I investigate more-than-human creativity in my local region with the intention to generate deep knowledge of the land and multispecies communities.
+This work involves taking action against unsustainable practices, such as pipelines and other fossil fuel projects, over-logging and habitat destruction.
 I’m committed to the changes needed for an ecologically-minded future.